Skew left braces and isomorphism problems for Hopf-Galois structures on Galois extensions

-Hence $ \theta $ is actually a map from $ \Lambda_{N_{1}} $ to $ \Lambda_{N_{2}} $, which is clearly an isomorphism.
+Hence $ \theta $ is actually a map from $ \Lambda_{N} $ to $ \Lambda_{M} $, which is clearly an isomorphism.
 The proof of \eqref{item_rho_points_iso} is similar. \end{proof}

-Proposition \ref{prop_lambda_points_rho_points} provides a useful sufficient condition for two regular $ G $-stable subgroups to be brace inequivalent, which we shall apply in section \ref{sec_brace_classifications}. \\ \\ In fact, the isomorphisms established in proposition \ref{prop_lambda_points_rho_points} are $ G $-isomorphisms.
+Proposition \ref{prop_lambda_points_rho_points} provides a useful necessary condition for two regular $ G $-stable subgroups to be brace equivalent, which we shall apply in Section \ref{sec_brace_classifications}. \\ \\ In fact, the isomorphisms established in Proposition \ref{prop_lambda_points_rho_points} are $ G $-isomorphisms.
 More generally, $ \rho $-points interact well with $ G $-isomorphism:

-\begin{proposition} Let $ N_{1}, N_{2} $ be regular $ G $-stable subgroups of $ \Perm(G) $ and suppose that $ \theta : N_{1} \rightarrow N_{2} $ is a $ G $-isomorphism.
-Then $ P_{N_{2}} = \theta( P_{N_{1}} ) $. \end{proposition} \begin{proof} We may characterize $ \rho(G) $ as the centralizer of $ \lambda(G) $ in $ \Perm(G) $: thus a permutation $ \eta \in \Perm(G) $ lies in $ \rho(G) $ if and only if $ \,^{\sigma}\eta = \eta $ for all $ \sigma \in G $.
-Now let $ \eta \in P_{N_{1}} $; then for all $ \sigma \in G $ we have
+\begin{proposition} Let $ N, M $ be regular $ G $-stable subgroups of $ \Perm(G) $ and suppose that $ \theta : N \rightarrow M $ is a $ G $-isomorphism.
+Then $ P_{N} = \theta( P_{M} ) $. \end{proposition} \begin{proof} We may characterize $ \rho(G) $ as the centralizer of $ \lambda(G) $ in $ \Perm(G) $: thus a permutation $ \eta \in \Perm(G) $ lies in $ \rho(G) $ if and only if $ \,^{\sigma}\eta = \eta $ for all $ \sigma \in G $.
+Now let $ \eta \in P_{N} $; then for all $ \sigma \in G $ we have

-Hence $ \theta(\eta) \in P_{N_{2}} $.
-Reversing the roles of $ N_{1}, N_{2} $ yields the result. \end{proof}
+Hence $ \theta(\eta) \in P_{M} $.
+Reversing the roles of $ N, M $ yields the result. \end{proof}

-Proposition \ref{prop_lambda_points_rho_points} provides a useful sufficient condition for two regular $ G $-stable subgroups to be non $ G $-isomorphic.
+Proposition \ref{prop_lambda_points_rho_points} provides a useful necessary condition for two regular $ G $-stable subgroups to be $ G $-isomorphic.
 However, the analogous result for $ \lambda $-points is not true:

-\begin{example} Let $ L/K $ be a Galois extension with Galois group $ G \cong D_{4} $, as in example \ref{example_G_iso_vs_Brace_eq}, and recall from that example that $ N = \langle \eta,\pi \rangle $, with $ \eta = \lambda(\sigma)\rho(\tau) $ and $ \pi = \lambda(\tau) $, is a $ G $-stable regular subgroup of $ \Perm(G) $ that is $ G $-isomorphic to $ \lambda(G) $.
+\begin{example} Let $ L/K $ be a Galois extension with Galois group $ G \cong D_{4} $, as in Example \ref{example_G_iso_vs_Brace_eq}, and recall from that example that $ N = \langle \eta,\pi \rangle $, with $ \eta = \lambda(\sigma)\rho(\tau) $ and $ \pi = \lambda(\tau) $, is a $ G $-stable regular subgroup of $ \Perm(G) $ that is $ G $-isomorphic to $ \lambda(G) $.
 Obviously every element of $ \lambda(G) $ is a $ \lambda $-point, but the $ \lambda $-points of $ N $ are $ \lambda(1), \lambda(\tau), \lambda(\sigma^{2}), \lambda(\sigma^{2}\tau) $. \end{example}